Bridge Construction

 Design and Structural Challenges

-A key challenge was designing a bridge that was both structurally sound and practical to build and transport.
-Material selection had to ensure longevity against constant exposure to the elements.
-The final design used two sets of three grouped 8"x12" hemlock beams as the primary supports which were chosen for their high strength and resistance to wet/dry cycles.
-Cross treads and vehicle planks were then installed over the beams to complete the deck.
+A key challenge was designing a bridge that was structurally sound yet practical to build and transport.
+It was important that material selection ensured longevity against exposure to the elements.
+The final design used two sets of three grouped 8"x12" hemlock beams as the primary supports.
+These were chosen for their high strength and resistance to wet/dry cycles.
+Cross treads were then installed over the beams to complete the deck.
 For the footings, concrete blocks were placed at the river’s edge, backfilled with soil, and capped with pressure-treated lumber to support the beams.

 Environmental and Logistical Considerations